tararauzumaki/Cherry-blossom/README.md

-# Will You Be My Valentine? 💌
+# Cherry Blossom: Will You Be My Valentine? 🫰

-This project is designed to be an interactive webpage to ask someone to be your Valentine.
-Please use this code as inspiration and avoid simply copying it without understanding or giving credit.
+This project is designed to be an interactive webpage to ask her to be thy Valentine.

 ---